baumannlab/TARPON/README.md

 ## [Installation](#installation)

 TARPON is a nextflow pipeline and is readily integrable into Epi2Me but can also be installed on the command line.
-Nextflow must also be installed which requires a java and docker installation.
+Nextflow must also be installed which requires a java and docker or singularity installation.
 Please see https://www.nextflow.io/docs/latest/install.html for more information on installing nextflow and java.
 For more information on NextFlow please see https://www.nextflow.io/docs/latest/index.html.

-To install TARPON on the command line simply clone this github repository and ensure Docker is installed on your system.
+To install TARPON on the command line simply clone this github repository and ensure Docker or Singularity are installed on your system.
 Nextflow will automatically pull the appropriate docker images from dockerhub the first time the program is executed to ensure no dependency issues arise.

     git clone git@github.com:ndeimler99/TARPON.git
     chmod +x TARPON/bin/*